Debra Messing: Gaza war

 Messing has been a vocal supporter of Israel since the October 7 attacks.
 In November 2023, she gave a speech at the March for Israel in Washington, D.C.
+During a video call between 30 Jewish celebrities and TikTok executives that included Messing, she questioned why the anti-Zionist slogan "from the river to the sea" was not blocked by TikTok.
 On a December 2023 trip to Israel organized by the Creative Community for Peace, Messing met with members of the Israeli military and families of the hostages.

 Some social media users have expressed gratitude to Messing for sharing stories about the hostages and their families, while others have criticized her posts about the Gaza war as disregarding the Gaza humanitarian crisis and the Palestinian death toll.
 In January 2024, Messing was criticized for mocking Palestinian journalist Motaz Azaiza over his decision to leave the Gaza Strip amid Israel's killing of journalists.

-Messing has also signed open letters related to the Gaza war, including letters criticizing Jonathan Glazer's Oscars acceptance speech for The Zone of Interest, Bisan Owda's Emmy nomination, and the Film Workers for Palestine boycott of Israeli film institutions.
+Messing has signed open letters related to the Gaza war, including letters criticizing Jonathan Glazer's Oscars acceptance speech for The Zone of Interest, Bisan Owda's Emmy nomination, and the Film Workers for Palestine boycott of Israeli film institutions.

 Messing appeared in and served as executive producer for October 8, a 2025 documentary about antisemitism during the Gaza war.

 Personal life

 Messing met Daniel Zelman, an actor and screenwriter, on their first day as graduate students at New York University in 1990.
 They were married on September 3, 2000, and lived in Manhattan.
 They have a son.
 In 2011, she and Zelman separated, and were officially divorced in 2016.
 Messing dated her Smash co-star Will Chase from the end of 2011 to October 2014.
-In 2012, she posed discretely nude for the May issue of Allure magazine.